George Feeney (boxer): Career

 In 1983, he travelled to Italy, where he took Ray Mancini the distance in a close fight in March.
 Feeney was decisively beaten on points the following month, however, by Howard Davis Jr.

 Back in England he made the first defence of his British title in December, 1983 against Tony Willis, stopping the challenger in the first round.
 He made a second successful defence in February 1984 against Paul Chance, winning the Lonsdale Belt outright.

-Pursuing the European title, he travelled to Frankfurt on October, 1984 to challenge Rene Weller.
+Pursuing the European title, he travelled to Frankfurt in October 1984 to challenge Rene Weller.
 The fight went the distance, with defending champion Weller retaining his title.
 Feeney suffered a detached retina.
 This proved to be Feeney's final fight, and he retired after eye surgery in 1985.
 Feeney's younger brother, John Feeney, was British bantamweight champion between 1983 and 1985.